bids-apps/MRtrix3_connectome/README.md

+### Description
+This BIDS App enables generation and subsequent group analysis of structural connectomes generated from diffusion MRI data.
+The analysis pipeline relies primarily on the *MRtrix3* software package, and includes a number of state-of-the-art methods for image processing, tractography reconstruction, and statistical analysis.

 ### Documentation
 Please use the official [*MRtrix3* documentation](http://mrtrix.readthedocs.org) for reference.
 Additional information may be found in the [online *MRtrix3* community forum](http://community.mrtrix.org).